Francois-Laferriere/DM-Planning/README.md

 # DM-Planning
-automatic planning of data-mining workflows in Answer Set Programming
+Automatic planning of data-mining workflows in Answer Set Programming